Top

 Once you’re in Sri Lanka, ask locals or other digital nomads for recommendations.
 Many long-term visitors find great accommodations through personal connections.

-11. Social media groups for digital nomads in Sri Lanka
+13. Social media groups for digital nomads in Sri Lanka

 When going to Sri Lanka as a digital nomad, seeking to connect, finding resources, or discovering accommodation will be much easier when using specific social media groups.
 Here are a few from Facebook and WhatsApp that you should consider joining.
 These groups can help you navigate the logistics of living in Sri Lanka while providing opportunities to get to know new people.

-12. How to travel in Sri Lanka
+14. How to travel in Sri Lanka

 Getting around Sri Lanka is an adventure in itself due to various challenges such as overcrowded public transport, unpredictable schedules, and chaotic traffic conditions.
 While these can make travel adventurous and exciting, they may require patience and flexibility, especially for first-time visitors.
 Here are some of the most common travel options:

-- Daily rentals range from 1,000 to 2,000 LKR (€2.85–€5.70).
+• Daily rentals range from 1,000 to 2,000 LKR (€2.85–€5.70).

-- International driving licence: if you want to drive a scooter in Sri Lanka you’ll need an International Driving Permit.
+• International driving licence: if you want to drive a scooter in Sri Lanka, you’ll need an International Driving Permit.
 The exact regulations around this topic in Sir Lanka are not entirely clear to me.
 We got a standard international driving licence purchased online from IDA office – which is a document with translations of your driving licence into different languages.
 This was enough when renting a scooter and moving around the Ahangama area.
 However, some websites mention that a much more complex process of getting a permit from the Automobile Association of Ceylon is needed.

-- Driving licence category: category B driver licences from some European countries do not allow you to drive a motorcycle exceeding 49 cc at all or outside of your country of residence.
+• Driving licence category: category B driver licences from some European countries do not allow you to drive a motorcycle exceeding 49 cc at all or outside of your country of residence.
 When renting a scooter in Sri Lanka nobody will ask you about this.
 However, it might be an uncomfortable surprise later on during a police check.
 Moreover, in case of an accident, your insurance might not cover if you were driving a scooter without an appropriate driving licence.
 This is why I decided to rent a 49cc scooter and not a 125cc.

-- Surf racks: surf racks attached to a scooter are a popular way to drive with a surfboard.
-It feels a bit strage at first but you can get used to the different balance.
+• Surf racks: surf racks attached to a scooter are a popular way to drive with a surfboard.
+It feels a bit strange at first but you can get used to the different balance.
 However, be careful on more windy days (especially if you travel with a longer board) or when a bus is overtaking you at a significant speed – the gusts might make you lose balance.
-In terms of regulations, apparently, it’s officially not allowed to have a surf rack on your scooter in Sri Lanka due to security reasons but in the touristy parts of the island it’s tolerated – or at least it should be.
+In terms of regulations, apparently, it’s officially not allowed to have a surf rack on your scooter in Sri Lanka due to security reasons, but in the touristy parts of the island it’s tolerated – or at least it should be.
 Still, police might stop you and tell you that surf racks are not allowed and use this as a way to get some money from you.

-- Police: We were stopped by the police multiple times in the Ahangama area and had to give them a “small governmental fee”.
-At first it was a very stressful experience as we didn’t know what to expect – some police men were very intimidating and even threatening us with court.
-If you want to be better prepared and know more about police checkups in the Ahangama/Weligama/Midigama area see this article.
+• Police: We were stopped by the police multiple times in the Ahangama area and had to give them a “small governmental fee”.
+At first it was a very stressful experience as we didn’t know what to expect – some police officers were very intimidating and even threatening us with court.

 Tuk-tuks